 Section Lead of the Safe Food Team, National Center for Environmental Health, Centers for Disease Control and Prevention

-Dr. Brown began her career at the Centers for Disease Control and Prevention’s Division Environmental Health Science and Practice almost 20 years ago as a Behavioral Scientist.
+Dr. Brown began her career at the Centers for Disease Control and Prevention’s Division of Environmental Health Science and Practice almost 20 years ago as a Behavioral Scientist.
 She applied her behavioral science expertise to the study of restaurant food safety practices.
 Dr. Laura Brown currently serves as the Division’s Lead of the Safe Food Section.

 The Safe Food Section is a multidisciplinary team that conducts research and surveillance on retail food safety and foodborne outbreaks.
 This team has conducted studies on a variety of restaurant food safety topics, including ill food workers, hand hygiene, and food cooling practices.
 Findings from these studies have identified gaps in restaurant food safety practices and interventions to improve these gaps, and have led to food safety policy improvements.
-This team also manages the National Environmental Assessment Reporting System, or NEARS program.
+This team also manages the National Environmental Assessment Reporting System or NEARS program.
 This program is focused on collecting and analyzing data from the environmental health component of foodborne outbreak investigations to improve outbreak investigation and prevention.

 Dr. David McSwane, Speaker